paulwilcox/fluent-data/readMe.md

 * [group](https://github.com/paulwilcox/fluent-data/wiki/Grouping): Group rows of a dataset into nested datasets.
 Or reverse this with [ungroup](https://github.com/paulwilcox/fluent-data/wiki/Grouping#Ungrouping-Rows)
 * [reduce](https://github.com/paulwilcox/fluent-data/wiki/Reducing): Aggregate a dataset.
 Create custom aggregators as well.
+  Built in reducers allow some deeper [statistics](https://github.com/paulwilcox/fluent-data/wiki/Statistics), such as multiple regression.
 * [with](https://github.com/paulwilcox/fluent-data/wiki/With): Work with a dataset without breaking the fluency/chaining syntax.